 This step is also perfect for toddlers and preschoolers (with adequate supervision)!

 Simply use school glue to glue strips of construction paper onto one of your sheets of cardstock.
-Continue until it is mostly covered, alternating between the different colours of construction paper.
+Continue until it is mostly covered, alternating between the different colors of construction paper.

-We decided to use Easter colours like pink, purple, yellow and white.
-Feel free to use whichever colours you like best!
+We decided to use Easter colors like pink, purple, yellow and white.
+Feel free to use whichever colors you like best!

 4. Print & Cut Template